konami99/nextjs-dashboard/README.md

 ## AWS Cognito Integration

-This branch extends the [official Next.js dashboard app](https://nextjs.org/learn/dashboard-app) by using AWS Cognito as authenticator.
+This branch extends the [Next.js dashboard app](https://nextjs.org/learn/dashboard-app) by using AWS Cognito as authenticator.

+A demo of the dashboard app and Cognito integration can be found [here](https://nextjs-dashboard-two-mocha-74.vercel.app/)

 ## Create Cognito User Pool